HankElmhurst/2605_DS5111_materials/labs/LAB08_dockerizing.md

 ## 5. Part 4: Compiling and Building the Image

+**NB:** For this and the next section, you may find it useful to create makefile jobs so you don't have to keep rerunning the full commands.

 With the manifest locked down, compile your codebase into a distinct, locally tracked image asset.
 Substitute the `<your_dockerhub_username>` placeholder token with your actual Docker Hub profile username string throughout these steps.

 1. Build the image layer matrix from your repository root context: